swiftlang/swift-format/README.md

 ### Configuring the Command Line Tool

-For any source file being checked or formatted, `swift-format` looks for a JSON-formatted file named `.no-swift-format` in the same directory.
+For any source file being checked or formatted, `swift-format` looks for a JSON-formatted file named `.swift-format-ignore` in the same directory.
 The presence of this file will disable all formatting and linting.
-The contents of `.no-swift-format`  are ignored - it can be an empty file.
+The contents of `.swift-format-ignore`  are ignored - it can be an empty file.

 If the file is not found, then it looks in the same directory for a file called `.swift-format`.
 If one is found, then that file is loaded to